Visegrád Group: Hungary

 Hungary has the group's third largest economy (total GDP of US$350.000 billion, 53rd in the world).
 Hungary was one of the more developed economies of the Eastern bloc.
 With about $18 billion in foreign direct investment (FDI) since 1989, Hungary has attracted over one-third of all FDI in central and eastern Europe, including the former Soviet Union.
 Of this, about $6 billion came from American companies.
 Now it is an industrial agricultural state.
 The main industries are engineering, mechanical engineering (cars, buses), chemical, electrical, textile, and food industries.
-The services sector accounted for 64% of GDP in 2007 and its role in the Hungarian economy is steadily growing.
+The services sector accounted for 64.8% of GDP in 2017 (est.).

 The main sectors of Hungarian industry are heavy industry (mining, metallurgy, machine and steel production), energy production, mechanical engineering, chemicals, food industry, and automobile production.
 The industry is leaning mainly on processing industry and (including construction) accounted for 29.32% of GDP in 2008.
 The leading industry is machinery, followed by the chemical industry (plastic production, pharmaceuticals), while mining, metallurgy and textile industry seemed to be losing importance in the past two decades.
 In spite of the significant drop in the last decade, the food industry still contributes up to 14% of total industrial production and amounts to 7–8% of the country's exports.

 Agriculture accounted for 4.3% of GDP in 2008 and along with the food industry occupied roughly 7.7% of the labour force.

 Tourism employs nearly 150,000 people and the total income from tourism was 4 billion euros in 2008.
 One of Hungary's top tourist destinations is Lake Balaton, the largest freshwater lake in Central Europe, with 1.2 million visitors in 2008.
 The most visited region is Budapest; the Hungarian capital attracted 3.61 million visitors in 2008.
 Hungary was the world's 24th most visited country in 2011.